 Cost Proposal Development (60%)

-Lead, support or review cost proposals either individually or by supporting other members of the Proposal Pricing Team while working with staff in Country Offices and technical teams in the headquarters office.
+Lead, support or review cost proposals while working with staff in Country Offices and technical teams in the home office.
 This will include:

-- Create and outline cost and price strategy in collaboration with Proposal Manager;
+- Creating and outlining cost and price strategy in collaboration with Proposal Manager;

-- Develop complex Microsoft Excel-based budget templates, Microsoft Word-based budget narratives, partner instructions and other cost documentation as required;
+- Developing complex Microsoft Excel-based budget templates, Microsoft Word-based budget narratives, and partner instructions/guidance;

-- Negotiate budget matters with consortium partners to produce a compliant cost proposal.
+- Negotiating budget matters with consortium partners to produce a compliant cost proposal;

 Tools and Templates (20%)

-Update current tools and templates and identify the need for new tools, templates and guidance for cost proposal development for U.S. Government (USG) proposals (for both Cooperative Agreement and Contracts).
+Create or update current tools and templates and identify the need for new tools, templates and guidance for cost proposal development for U.S. Government (USG) proposals (for both Cooperative Agreements and Contracts).
 This will include:

-- Have a vision for continuous improvement of Proposal Pricing Team’s tools and templates (identify need for revision/overhaul or creation of new solutions as business practices evolve).
+- Supporting continuous improvement of the Proposal Pricing Team’s tools and templates (identify need for revision/overhaul or creation of new solutions as business practices evolve);

 Knowledge Management and Learning (20%)

-Participate in the execution of the NBD Learning Strategy, which sets forth a targeted learning and training plan to develop and enhance core business development competencies, specifically for multi-year, high value and high risk USG funding.
-This position will contribute to the Learning Strategy’s component focused on development of appropriate and complaint cost proposals, which will include:
+Participate in the execution of the NBD Learning Strategy, which is a learning and training plan to develop and enhance core business development competencies.
+This will include:

-Delivering learning initiatives and trainings through a variety of modalities (in-person instructor-led trainings, virtual instructor-led trainings, mentoring and coaching, job aids, and on-the-job learning).
+Delivering trainings through a variety of modalities (in-person instructor-led trainings, virtual instructor-led trainings, mentoring and coaching, job aids, and on-the-job learning).

-- Three to five years’ experience in preparing cost/business proposals with different cost structures, especially in response to USAID grant and contract solicitations.
+- Experience in preparing cost/business proposals with different cost structures, especially in response to USAID grant and contract solicitations.

 - Advanced proficiency in and knowledge of budget development in Microsoft Excel.